 Game of Thrones fans will recognize the Klis Fortress as Meereen, the city in the Bay of Dragons which Daenerys Targaryen conquers and stays to rule over Slaver’s Bay.
 It’s definitely worth a visit and was top of our list of things to do in Split with kids.

-The easy way to see Klis Fortress is to book a Game of Thrones tour from Split.
+The easiest way to see Klis Fortress is on a Game of Thrones tour from Split.
 We rarely do tours when we travel with our kids and we also prefer to be more self-sufficient when we travel, so we visited Klis Fortress via public transit.
 We prefer public transit while travelling as it allows us to interact with locals and to see parts of town that most tourists don’t get to see.
 We take public transit nearly everywhere we go and are quite adept at figuring out how it works, even in foreign languages, but we had some trouble with this day trip.